-I began serious work as an artist in the Fiber and Material Studies department of The School of The Art Institute of Chicago, where I earned the MFA.
-Previous to this, I studied with master papermaker, Tim Barrett at the University of Iowa in Iowa City.
-My studio practice and my teaching philosophy have been well supported by a foundation that deeply respects tradition and process, and is profoundly aware of the poetry in materials.
+I began serious work as an artist in the Fiber and Material Studies department of the School of the Art Institute of Chicago, where I earned an MFA.
+Previous to this, I studied with master papermaker Tim Barrett at the University of Iowa in Iowa City.
+My studio practice and my teaching philosophy have been well supported by a foundation that deeply respects tradition and process and is profoundly aware of the poetry in materials.

 I am proprietor of HARK!
 Handmade Paper Studio.
-I received an MFA from the School of the Art Institute of Chicago and was a 2006 Fulbright Senior Research Scholar in Sub Saharan Africa.
+I was also a 2006 Fulbright Senior Research Scholar in Sub-Saharan Africa.

 - Design Studies

 - MFA, School of the Art Institute of Chicago